markgw/uh-nlp2021/docs/week2/index.md

 hmm_tagger = HiddenMarkovModelTagger.train(training_sents)
 ````

-### Exercise 2.1: Confusion matrix
+### Exercise 3.1: Confusion matrix

-Use the HMM to predict the tags for `test_tokens`.
+Use the HMM to predict the tags for `test_tokens`, refer to [`nltk.tag.hmm`](https://www.nltk.org/api/nltk.tag.html?#nltk.tag.hmm.HiddenMarkovModelTagger.tag) for additional details.
-(If you've forgotten how to do this, refer back to your code from day 3.)

 Then, compute the confusion matrix between the predicted tags and `correct_tags`.
 You can use the